 (4) Complete Contact Information

-Website compliance is an integral part of being a responsible online merchant.
+To conclude, website compliance is an integral part of being a responsible online merchant.
 It keeps your customers informed, your business protected, and your merchant bank satisfied!
 We promise the list is not as painful as it sounds!
 If you have questions on processing web payments and card brand requirements, give us a shout.
-For the past decade, Payment Savvy has created custom and compliant payment solutions for businesses of all industries and sizes.
+Payment Savvy has created custom and compliant payment solutions for businesses of all industries and sizes for the past decade.

 We look forward to doing the same for you!